New Jersey Route 20: Route description

 Route 20 begins at an interchange with U.S. Route 46 and County Route 630 (Crooks Avenue) just north of the Garden State Parkway on the border of Clifton and Paterson.
-The road follows the bend of the Passaic River directly north of Dundee Lake, heading to the north into Paterson as McLean Boulevard, a four-lane divided highway.
+The road follows the bend of the Passaic River directly north of Dundee Lake, heading to the north into Paterson as McLean Boulevard, a four-lane freeway.
 The route runs in between the Passaic River to the east and two large cemeteries to the west before coming to an interchange with Interstate 80 and Market Street.
-Past Interstate 80, Route 20 becomes a six-lane divided highway that heads under New York, Susquehanna and Western Railway's New Jersey Subdivision line and through a mix of residential and commercial areas.
+Past Interstate 80, Route 20 becomes a six-lane arterial road that heads under New York, Susquehanna and Western Railway's New Jersey Subdivision line and through a mix of residential and commercial areas.

 The next interchange along the route is for Route 4 (Broadway), with access to both eastbound Route 4 and westbound Broadway from both directions.
-The road continues further north as a four-lane divided highway, heading through more urbanized areas of Paterson.
+The road continues further north as a four-lane arterial road, heading through more urbanized areas of Paterson.
 It crosses County Route 651 (East 33rd Street/Morlot Avenue), which crosses the Passaic River to become County Route 78 (Morlot Avenue) in Bergen County.

 Route 20 continues to follow the Passaic River as a 45 mph road through commercial areas, featuring an intersection with County Route 652 (5th Avenue).
 Past this intersection, the route proceeds through urban areas, turning west and splitting into a one-way pair.
-Here, the route becomes county maintained, with the northbound direction following 1st Avenue and the southbound direction following 2nd Avenue before coming to an end at County Route 504 (River Street).
+Here, the route becomes county maintained, with the northbound direction following 1st Avenue and the southbound direction following 2nd Avenue before continuing west as County Route 504 (River Street).